Hitchin Town F.C.: History

-Hitchin Town have made steady progress in the Southern League Premier Division in the last 5 seasons.
-They have finished 14th, 13th, 13th and 9th, before reaching a best-ever position in the league of 3rd in 2015–16.
+Hitchin Town made steady progress in the Southern League Premier Division in the next five seasons.
+They finished 14th, 13th, 13th and 9th, before reaching a best-ever position in the league of 3rd in 2015–16.
 This saw them qualify for the play-offs but they lost their semi-final at Top Field 3–2 to Hungerford Town, having held a 2–0 lead in front of a crowd of 1305.
 However the season ended on a high as Hitchin then defeated Boreham Wood 2–1 to lift the Hertfordshire Senior Cup.
 In 2016–17, Hitchin Town finished in 4th place and won their play-off semi-final via a penalty shoot-out against Merthyr Town.
 The final took place at Leamington and Hitchin took an early lead which they held until the 90th minute when they conceded a penalty and were reduced to ten men.
 Leamington won 2–1 with a goal in extra time to clinch promotion.
 Hitchin did however retain the Hertfordshire Senior Cup with a 2–1 win over Bishops Stortford, having previously lost 1–0 to Cheshunt in the Hertfordshire Charity Cup Final.